-Our Trust currently has a vaccination centre at King George Hospital.
+Our Trust has a vaccination hub at King George Hospital.

-The King George Hospital vaccination centre is accessible for anyone who meets the eligibility criteria and can be booked via the national booking system.
+The King George Hospital vaccination hub is accessible for anyone who meets the eligibility criteria and can be booked via the national booking system.

 Accessing our site

-Our vaccination centre has a one-way system with an external entrance and exit.
+Our vaccination hub is clearly signposted and has a one-way system with an external entrance and exit.
 You do not need to enter our hospital when attending your appointment.

 Watch our vaccination site walkthrough